 Research Career Development Program in the Genetics and Genomics of Lung Diseases (K12): To develop multidisciplinary career development programs in genetics and genomics of lung diseases that will equip new investigators with the knowledge and skills to elucidate the etiology and pathogenesis of such diseases.

-Minority School Faculty Development Award (K14): To develop faculty investigators at minority schools and to enhance their research capabilities in areas related to heart, lung, and blood diseases; blood resources; and sleep disorders.
+Minority School Faculty Development Award (K14): To develop faculty investigators at minority schools and enhance their research capabilities in areas related to heart, lung, and blood diseases; blood resources; and sleep disorders.
 New grants are no longer awarded.

-Research Development Award for Minority Faculty (K14): To encourage the development of minority faculty investigators and to enhance their research capabilities in areas related to cardiovascular, lung, and blood health and disease; transfusion medicine; and sleep disorders.
+Research Development Award for Minority Faculty (K14): To encourage the development of minority faculty investigators and enhance their research capabilities in areas related to cardiovascular, lung, and blood health and disease; transfusion medicine; and sleep disorders.
 New grants are no longer awarded.

 Career Enhancement Award for Stem Cell Research (K18): To enable established investigators to acquire new research capabilities in the use of human or animal embryonic, adult, or cord blood stem cells.
 All candidates must have a sponsor, either within their own or at another institution, who is a well-qualified stem cell expert to serve as a mentor.

-NHLBI Career Transition Award (K22): To support the postdoctoral research training of an outstanding individual in an NHLBI intramural laboratory for up to 3 years and, subsequently, to support the individual?s successful transition from postdoctoral research to an extramural environment as an independent researcher.
+NHLBI Career Transition Award (K22): To support the postdoctoral research training of an outstanding individual in an NHLBI intramural laboratory for up to 3 years and subsequently, to support the individual's successful transition from postdoctoral research to an extramural environment as an independent researcher.

 Mentored Patient-Oriented Research Career Development Award (K23): To provide support for career development to investigators who have made a commitment to focus their research endeavors on patient-oriented research.

-Midcareer Investigator Award in Patient-Oriented Research (K24): To provide support for clinicians to allow them ?protected time? to devote to patient-oriented research and to act as mentors for beginning clinical investigators.
+Midcareer Investigator Award in Patient-Oriented Research (K24): To provide support for clinicians to allow them "protected time" to devote to patient-oriented research and to act as mentors for beginning clinical investigators.